waggle-sensor/summer2020/liu/liuDailyBlog.md

 #### To Do List:
  * Analysis the data sharing demos using ROS and ROS2 and get a report about it

+### July 15
+#### Work Done
+ * Understand the pipeline of the data sharing and try to decrease the latency introduced by cv_bridge
+ * Discuss with Raj about the paper of comparison of several data sharing / streaming mechanisms in terms of throughput, latency, resource utilization, etc.

+#### To Do List:
+ * Analysis the data sharing demos in ROS and ROS2 and get a report about it
+ * Analysis the performance of data sharing / streaming mechanisms in terms of throughput, latency, resource utilization, etc.

+### July 16
+#### Work Done
+ * Look into the source code of cv_bridge and try to decrease the latency
+ * Invesitigate several data sharing methods used in robotic sensor data sharing scenario

+#### To Do List:
+ * Analysis the performance of data sharing / streaming mechanisms in terms of throughput, latency, resource utilization, etc.

+### July 17
+#### Work Done
+ * Start to set up the data sharing using ffmpeg, RabbitMQ, etc.

+#### To Do List:
+ * Analysis the performance of data sharing / streaming mechanisms in terms of throughput, latency, resource utilization, etc.

+## Week 12 (June 20 to July 24)

+### July 20
+#### Work Done
+ * Set up ffmpeg for data sharing / streaming based on
+ * Set up RabbitMQ for data sharing based on

+#### To Do List:
+ * Analysis the performance of data sharing / streaming mechanisms in terms of throughput, latency, resource utilization, etc.